-Once accepted into the Athletic Training Program, students must achieve each of the following in order to maintain his/her status as an athletic training student. \\Any student who fails to meet any of the following requirements is subject to disciplinary action and potential expulsion from the UNI Athletic Training Program.
+Once accepted into the Athletic Training Program, students must achieve each of the following in order to maintain his/her status as an athletic training student.

+Any student who fails to meet any of the following requirements is subjection.

+Any student who fails to meet any of the following requirements is subject to disciplinary action and potential expulsion from the UNI Athletic Training Program.

 - Each student must be enrolled in the athletic training program for at least two years. - Each student must maintain current Professional CPR and AED certifications. - Each student must attend the College of Education OSHA Training once each year. - Each student must attend Mandatory Child Abuse Reporter Training during the fall of the first year in the program, unless the student has documentation of previous training. - Each student must maintain a professional liability insurance policy. - Each student must maintain a 3.0 GPA. - A maximum of six credits may be earned at any "C" level.
-Any courses for which a student receives a grade of C+, C, or C- must be retaken after the first six credits at any "C" level. - Each first year student must complete an average of 15 hours of athletic training experience each week (minimum hours/week = 5; maximum hours/week = 20) during the first semester, and complete an average of 20 hours of athletic training experience each week (minimum hours/week = 10; maximum hours/week = 25) during the second (spring) semester. - Each second year student must complete an immersive clinical experience for a minimum continuous 4-week period. - Each second year student must complete an average of 20 hours of supervised athletic training experience each week (minimum hours/week = 10; maximum hours/week = 30). - Each student must complete the research requirement. - Each student must pass all skill assessments with 85% proficiency. - Each student must receive passing clinical experience evaluations. - Each student must complete a general medical experience. - Each student must observe at least one surgical procedure.

-- Each student must always abide by the Code of Conduct/Ethics established by the University of Northern Iowa, National Athletic Trainers' Association, and Board of Certification. - Each student must complete the athletic training major. - Each student must complete the exit interview.
+Any courses for which a student receives a grade of C+, C, or C- must be retaken after the first six credits at any "C" level. - Each first year student must complete an average of 15 hours of athletic training experience each week (minimum hours/week = 5; maximum hours/week = 20) during the first semester, and complete an average of 20 hours of athletic training experience each week (minimum hours/week = 10; maximum hours/week = 25) during the second (spring) semester. - Each second year student must complete an immersive clinical experience for a minimum continuous 4-week period. - Each second year student must complete an average of 20 hours of supervised athletic training experience each week (minimum hours/week = 10; maximum hours/week = 30). - Each student must complete the research requirement. - Each student must pass all skill assessments with 85% proficiency. - Each student must pass all comprehensive skill assessments with 85% proficiency. - Each student must receive passing clinical experience evaluations. - Each student must complete a general medical experience. - Each student must observe at least one surgical procedure. - Each student must always abide by the Code of Conduct/Ethics established by the University of Northern Iowa, National Athletic Trainers' Association, and Board of Certification. - Each student must complete the athletic training major. - Each student must complete the exit survey.